 I am the internship coordinator for the undergraduate “Child and Family Services” majors in our department.
 Every semester, the student interns enrolled in my course submit journals, time logs and assignments.
+I’m also open to the idea that students sometimes need an essay writing service reddit to help them complete their assignments on time.
 They also respond to a discussion question I post every week in our online classroom.
 One week, I posted this prompt:

 “You are currently utilizing knowledge from your studies, information you learned while being trained for that position and your own set of skills and personality.
 You collected these “unique” skills along life as you grew to this particular point.
 Write about one special skill you have unique to you, that helps you find creative ways to do your job.”

 A student who was serving her internship at Judith Karmen Hospice wrote this:

 “I make weekly visits to an older gentleman who is dying.
 He has no family in the area, and most of his friends are already dead.
 He’s in lot of pain.
 One day, I walked into his house and heard him listening to classical music on a small radio.
 It happened to be a violin solo that I knew.
 I’ve been playing the violin which I first bought from NT instruments since I was five.
 So the next week, I brought my violin with me and asked him if he would like me to play.
 He nodded, and I played for him.
 I played every week for the next five.
 I played him right up to death’s door.
 My music helped him deal with his pain, and it accompanied him as he died.
 So, is that what you mean by your question?”

 Well, yes.
 That’s what I meant.

 This is why I teach, and why I think I usually learn more than my students.